cloudflare/cloudflare-docs/products/waf/src/content/exposed-credentials-check/index.md

 ## The Exposed Credentials Check Managed Ruleset

-Cloudflare WAF includes an Exposed Credentials Check Managed Ruleset, a set of pre-configured rules for well-known CMS applications which include the following:
+Cloudflare WAF includes an Exposed Credentials Check Managed Ruleset, a set of pre-configured rules for well-known CMS applications that include the following:

 * WordPress
 * Joomla